fabianastudillo/microred-sunnyisland-ampere/README.en.md

 ### 1. CommonShellUIMain.c - YASDI Gateway

 **Description**: C application that uses the YASDI library (Yet Another SMA Data Implementation) to communicate with Sunny Island inverters via SMA Data protocol.
+This file is based on the file with the same name found in [libyasdi/shell](https://github.com/pknowledge/libyasdi/tree/main/shell).

 **Features**:
 - Automatic detection of Sunny Island devices